 There are several different types of mental examinations that SSA can order in a given case.
 For those with issues like depression, anxiety, or bipolar disorder, SSA will often schedule a mental status exam (MSE), which is meant to provide a snapshot of your current mental condition.
 In the typical MSE, you will be asked, for example, to name the current president, to count backwards by sevens from 100, to recall items from a list after several minutes, to explain a well-known proverb, and to talk about your family and your childhood.

 A psychiatric exam will usually be scheduled for individuals with schizophrenia, schizoaffective disorder, or psychosis, and sometimes for those with mood disorders like anxiety and depression.

-Psychological evaluations will be ordered for those with a learning disability, cognitive disorder, stroke, head injury, organic brain disorder, or mental retardation.
+Psychological evaluations will be ordered for those with a learning disability, cognitive disorder, stroke, head injury, organic brain disorder, or intellectual disability.
 If a person is believed to have borderline low intellectual abilities, or an IQ that has sharply decreased, a psychological examination will be scheduled.
 Those with significant memory problems, whether from organic brain disorder, head trauma, or another reason, will often be scheduled for psychological testing as well.
 Both children and adults may be ordered to undergo psychological testing.

 The standard IQ test administered in psychological evaluations is the Weschler Adult Intelligence Scale, designed to measure intellectual functioning in adults.
 This test, now in its fourth edition, is thus abbreviated as the WAIS-IV.
 The WAIS-IV yields four separate index scores in the following areas.